-Senior Director of Fund Sales
+Senior Director of Fund Sales, US

 The pandemic-inspired ‘Great Resignation’ and remote work trends are making private equity back-office talent harder to find and more costly to recruit and retain